Bloomberg-Beta/Manual/1 - Manual.md

 ## Finding us

 If you don’t know how to find us, figure it out.
 Great founders overcome much more than that.
-If you can't, you don’t know how to use the Internet and you should probably rethink whether being a founder is the right career for you.
+If you can't, you don’t know how to use the internet and you should probably rethink whether being a founder is the right career for you.

 ### How to reach out